-The first Kilopass product carried through the required flows and processes to achieve compliancy to Automotive standards, was the 128Kb XPM IP (Intellectual Property) in TSMC 16FFC technology node.
+The first Kilopass product carried through the required flows and processes to achieve compliancy to Automotive standards was the 128Kb XPM IP (Intellectual Property) in TSMC 16FFC technology node.
 Other products are in the pipeline and some are from larger geometries, including 28nm, 40nm and 55nm.

 But, what does it mean for an OTP (one-time programmable) product to be compliant to Automotive standards?
-It means that it must be designed, developed and qualified following three standards which target zero defects and zero failures along the life of the product, which may span 15 to 20 years.
+It means that it must be designed, developed and qualified following three standards that target zero defects and zero failures along the life of the product, which may span 15 to 20 years.

 The three standards are:

 1. Total Quality Management as per ISO/TS 16949